IMLA’s Aims and Objectives

 This Constitution shall be amended as necessary at the Annual General Meeting or, if necessary, at a general meeting of the Executive Committee, provided that at least 75% of the members present at the meeting (or in writing if not present) vote in favour of amendments of which at least 14 days’ prior notice has been given.

-This version was approved at the Executive Committee meeting on 7th February 2019.
+This version was approved at the Annual General Meeting on 28th November 2019.